equinor/open_petro_elastic/docs/adjusting_with_depth_and_pressure.md

            density: [[0.0, 1.35], [1.0, 0.0]]
 ```

-In the above example, the dry_rock material changes both with depth and pressure according to
+In the above example, the `dry_rock` material changes both with depth and pressure according to
-the "depth_trend" and "pressure_dependency" adjustment.
+the `depth_trend` and `pressure_dependency` adjustment.
 Depth trend simply adjusts the material
 according to a two dimensional polynomial (see the above example for details).

 ## Pressure Dependency

-The models for pressure dependency is one of "polyfit", "expfit", "logfit",
+The models for pressure dependency is one of `polyfit`, `expfit`, `logfit`,
-"powerfit", "patchy_cement", and "friable_sand".
+`powerfit`, `patchy_cement`, and `friable_sand`.
 These are used to calculate
 three factors: `f_density`, `f_1` and `f_2`.

 First the dry rock properties are calculated.
 Then the pressure depenency at
 reference pressure and at effective pressure is calculated and the final
-adjust dry rock properties are as follows, except for "powerfit" which we will
+adjust dry rock properties are as follows, except for `powerfit` which we will
 discuss last:

 ```